slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "Understanding economics means continually asking, «But at what cost?»" (...)
 "Every generation has to learn the lesson of inflation firsthand." (...)
 "Diversification is a hedge against a lack of knowledge." (...)
-"The best investors have no use for spreadsheets."
+"The best investors have no use for spreadsheets." (...)
+"The first thing you should look for in an investor is conviction."
 -- Naval Ravikant [1974]*

 > *"Money just comes to me because I know where to stand."
 -- x@chelsealazkani*

+> *"The stock market is the only market where things go on sale and all the customers run out of the store."
+-- x@cullenroche*

 > *"I’m not interested in anything that’s not sustainable.
 Friendships, investing, careers, podcasts, reading habits, exercise habits.
 If I can’t keep it going, I’m not interested in it."
 -- x@morganhousel*

-> *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
--- Adam Smith [1790]*

-> *"You’re looking for a mispriced gamble." (...)
-"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
-You must learn to handle mistakes and new facts that change the odds." (...)
-"What an investor needs is the ability to correctly evaluate selected businesses.
-Note that word “selected”: You don’t have to be an expert on every company, or even many.
-You only have to be able to evaluate companies within your circle of competence.
-The size of that circle is not very important; knowing its boundaries, however, is vital."
--- Charlie Munger [1924]*

-> *"The future belongs to those who see possibilities before they become obvious."
--- John Sculley [1939]*

-> *"If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme."
--- Kevin Kelly [1952]*

-> *"Never take investment advice from someone who has to work for a living."
--- Nassim Taleb [1960]*

-> *"The first thing you should look for in an investor is conviction."
--- Naval Ravikant [1974]*

-> *"The stock market is the only market where things go on sale and all the customers run out of the store."
--- x@cullenroche*

 > *"I don’t buy property because I think the value is going to go up.
 I buy property because I can make the value go up."
 -- x@realestatetrent*